 Upon his return to the States, Dr. Lyford was stationed at the Munson Army Hospital in Leavenworth, Kan.
 He completed his internal medicine residency as well as a fellowship in gastroenterology at Kansas University Hospital.
 Dr. Lyford moved to Casper, Wyo., in 1974 where he practiced at the Wyoming Medical Center until his retirement in 1996.
 In addition to his duties on the hospital board, Dr. Lyford is a member of the Lions, a master gardener, and a wood craftsman—having built kitchen cabinets for over 30 Habitat for Humanity homes.
 Dr. Lyford and his wife, Joyce, live on acreage outside of Glenrock, Wyo.

-Bobbe Fitzhugh has served on the Hospital Board of Trustees since 2015 and currently is the Board Treasurer.
+Bobbe Fitzhugh has served on the Hospital Board of Trustees since 2015.
 A Wyoming native, Bobbe Fitzhugh graduated from the University of Wyoming with a Bachelor's Degree in Political Science and a Master's Degree in Public Administration.
 She spent 30 years with the City of Douglas, serving 15 years as the Douglas City Administrator.
 In 2009, Fitzhugh and her business partner formed Community Builders, Inc. (CBI), where she serves as president.

 Fitzhugh is a very active member in the Douglas community.
 She is the Executive Director for Bobbi's House, which serves as a Hospital Hospitality House.
 She is also involved in Rotary International at both the local and international levels, serving for many years as Chairman of the District Rotary Youth Exchange Committee.
 Fitzhugh is a member of the Episcopal Church as an ordained Deacon and was ordained into the priesthood in December 2015.